 That’s part of the reason I rarely engage in social media discussions.
 Unless a positive outcome is at least plausible (i.e. if name calling hasn’t yet begun), I simply scroll on through.
 It’s just not worth it.
 Bickering never accomplishes anything, and most of us aren’t going to change our minds just because a complete stranger posts a few sentences.

 My father’s wise words often come to mind I these scenarios

 “If nothing good will come out of it: don’t say it, don’t do it.”

-So as I prepared to engage in a political conversation with someone who passionately disagrees with me on a number of issues, I’d be lying if I said I wasn’t exactly optimistic that it would go well.
-I had already starting planning my exit strategy.
+So, as I prepared to engage in a political conversation with someone who passionately disagrees with me on a number of issues, I’d be lying if I said I wasn’t exactly optimistic that it would go well.
+I had already started planning my exit strategy.
 What other topics could I transition to if things got heated?
 The weather seemed like an innocuous subject to debate.
 How about upcoming plans for the holidays?
 Yes.
 Perfect.